mozilla/PRESC/docs/ml_copies.md

 Certain samplers, such as the spherical sampler in this package, may not handle well a large difference in the absolute magnitude of the different features, or that they are not centered in the origin.
 Therefore, it is advisable to standardize the input data in case of doubt.
 However, it is unavoidable with this sampler, that classes in more centric regions will be better sampled that more peripherical ones.

  * **Reduce the features space**

-Although ML classifier copies can be carried out without any access to the original data, at least some assumptions about the relevant range of the features is necessary.
+Although ML classifier copies can be carried out without any access to the original data, at least some assumptions about the data types and relevant ranges of the features are necessary, because the original model will be have to be queried to carry out its prediction on the sampled data, so it must have a format that is accepted as input.

 The more precise the assumptions that can be made, the more efficient the sampling will be, which is specially relevant in problems with a large number of dimensions.

 If the feature space descriptors are extracted from original data, be careful with outliers because they can enormously and unnecessarily increase the feature space that will need to be sampled.
 It is a good practice to always review any feature space descriptors that were automatically extracted from the original data, in order to reduce excessively wide ranges and to correct obvious misalignments.

  * **Choice of sampler**

 Proper sampling of the feature space is one of the key issues to ensure a successful copy, but it quickly becomes very challenging as the number of features increase.
-If we have no information on the feature distributions it is a good idea to use a uniform sampler. but this may quickly become very unefficient as the number of features increase, where a normal or a spherical sampler may be more appropriate.
+If we have no information on the feature distributions, it is a good idea to use a uniform sampler, but this may quickly become very inefficient as the number of features increase, where a normal or a spherical sampler may be more appropriate.

  * **Handle imbalance**